 My Fair Lady - Wednesday 22 March - Saturday 25 March

-Many of you will already be aware that this year’s major dramatic production is the classic show by Lerner & Loewe, My Fair Lady.
+As trailed before half-term, this year’s major dramatic production is the classic show by Lerner & Loewe, My Fair Lady, and I’m delighted to say that tickets are now available to be bought from positickets (see below).
 Based on the 1913 stage play Pygmalion by George Bernard Shaw, the drama focuses on a poor Cockney flower-seller named Eliza Doolittle who overhears an arrogant phonetics professor, Henry Higgins, as he casually wagers that he could teach her to speak “proper” English, thereby making her presentable in the high society of Edwardian London.
 It was first produced on Broadway in 1956, setting a record for the longest run of any show on Broadway at the time.
 The production came to the West End in 1958, starring Rex Harrison and Julie Andrews in their Broadway roles, and the film came out in 1964, with Audrey Hepburn somewhat controversially replacing Julie Andrews as Eliza - as Miss Hepburn’s singing voice was dubbed by the ubiquitous Marni Dixon.

-The production is running for four nights in the Queen’s Hall, Wednesday 22 March - Saturday 25 March, with curtain up at 7.30pm.
-The show will end at approximately 10.20pm.
+The production is running for four nights in the Queen’s Hall, Wednesday 22 March to Saturday 25 March, with curtain up at 7.30pm.
+The show will end at approximately 10.10pm.
 Tickets will be £15 (£9.00 for full-time students under 22) on Wednesday and Thursday, and £17 and £10 respectively on Friday and Saturday.
 There will also be small discounts for families (2 + 2).